BullShark/JRobo/README.md

  * Uses its own IRC framework
  * Configuration file in plain text JSON, just modify it's values
  * Authenticates with nickserv
-  * You have it logged in under one of your groupped nicks

 ## Provides many commands
  * google|g &lt;search query&gt;